-Hi there!
-The Geotextile Dewatering Tubes and occasionally the dewatering bags are frequent choices for dredging projects and are an excellent way to filter out materials that get turned up during a dredge.
-Anytime you are implementing a large dewatering project, there are several conditions you can take into consideration to help choose the best size and setup for your location.
+Answer: The Dewatering Tubes, and occasionally the dewatering bags, are frequent choices for pond or lake dredging projects, offering an excellent way to filter out materials that get turned up during a dredge dewatering project.
+Anytime you are implementing a large dewatering project, there are several conditions to consider to choose the best size and setup for your location.

-Conditions you will want to consider during a dewatering process include the following:
+Conditions to consider during the dewatering process include:

 - What Type of Materials are Being Dredged?

-- If possible, it is helpful to know the breakup of your material such as percentages of sand, sediment, or clay.
+- If possible, it is helpful to know the composition of your material, such as percentages of sand, sediment, or clay.